List of The Fairly OddParents characters: Introduced in The Fairly OddParents: A New Wish

+Hazel Wells

 Hazel Antoinette Wells (voiced by Ashleigh Crystal Hairston) is the protagonist of The Fairly OddParents: A New Wish, a spunky 10-year-old African American girl with unique interests whose family just moved to Dimmadelphia so her dad could start a new job.
 She ends up crossing paths with Cosmo and Wanda, who come out of retirement to be her godparents.
 Hazel is described as fun, curious and highly imaginative, because of her parents' jobs and lifestyles, she is intellectual and overthinks things.
 At the start of the series, she is very shy and introverted due to her family's moving and her older brother's leaving for college, which is the reason Cosmo and Wanda decide to become her fairy godparents, and as the series goes on, Hazel comes out of her shell.
 Hazel's interests include rocks, French fries, scary movies and the manga "Prime Meridian", which focuses on a half-man, half-fish character named "Kennueth of the Meridian".